I turned instantly into the fan from hell.

-Before he lowered himself into his chair, he pulled a cassette from the front pocket of his jeans.
+Before he lowered himself into his chair, he pulled a cassette from the front pocket of his black jeans.
 The tape inside the casing had wormed its way loose and soon dangled onto the floor.
 “That’s the new album,” he said in his staccato South African accent.
 Rolling the tape back into the cassette, he sat in his chair with an air of exhaustion.
 He must have spent most of the day recording and was now looking forward to a peaceful sushi dinner.

 That didn’t stop me.
 I began to pepper him with my opinions about his songs.
 I love this song!
 I love that song!
 I’m sure a third song came up as well.
 He seemed to grit his teeth and humor me.

 But my most important interjection was the question: What the hell happened to “Gumba Gumba Jive”?